Computer Science (CSCI)

 Credits: 3 (3-0-0)

 This course will introduce software quality assurance and software testing.
 The course will cover different techniques and algorithms of software testing which include unit, integration, system and interface testing techniques.
-Course will cover the black-box and white-box testing, software testing throughout the software process, and software quality metrics and quality assurance.
+Course will cover black-box and white-box testing, software testing throughout the software process, and software quality metrics and quality assurance.

 Restrictions: Enrollment is limited to Graduate level students.